 The nature of each transaction must be verified very accurately since it determines the financial status of a business unit.

-A transaction can be of two types: Cash transaction and Credit transaction.
+A transaction can be of four types: Cash transaction and Credit transaction, External Transaction and Internal Transaction

 When the amount is received or paid immediately on entering into an agreement then it is a cash transaction.